Elaine-Y/tmp/README.md

 ### bazel

-In macOS, homebrew can only install the latest version, please use 3.7.1 for this repo.
+In Linux, use 3.7.1 for this repo.

 ```bash
 export BAZEL_VERSION=3.7.1